MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-excel-workbook-files.md

 ![Screenshot of the notification, showing your workbook is ready.](media/service-excel-workbook-files/excel_import_8.png)

-Once the workbook is ready, you can find it in the **Dashboards** section of Power BI.
+Once the workbook is ready, you can find it in the nav pane in the **Workbooks** section of the workspace, and in the content list for the workspace.

 ![Screenshot of the Dashboards section, showing the selected report with the Excel data.](media/service-excel-workbook-files/excel_import_9.png)